matildeoliveirasilvafeup/Fullstack-Website-Development/README.md

 # Droplawi

-A full-stack website developed for Shopify, designed to enhance user experience and overall site functionality.
+A full-stack e-commerce website built for Shopify, focused on improving user experience, performance, and overall platform functionality.

+---

 ## Features Implemented

-- Developed and maintained **frontend and backend components** of the website
+- Development and maintenance of both frontend and backend components
-- Ensured **responsive design** across all devices
+- Implementation of responsive design across all devices
-- Created **user-friendly interfaces** and interactive elements
+- Creation of user-friendly interfaces and interactive elements
-- Integrated **secure backend functionality** for user accounts and data handling
+- Integration of secure backend functionality for user accounts and data handling

+---

 ## Features Managed by Shopify

-- **Payment page** and checkout flow
+- Payment processing and checkout flow
-- **Product "Continue Shopping" page**
+- Product "Continue Shopping" page
-- **Automated email notifications** to customers for signup, abandoned carts, and order confirmations
+- Automated email notifications for:
+  - User registration
+  - Abandoned carts
+  - Order confirmations

+---

-## Role
+## Role & Responsibilities

 - Collaborated with the team to translate business requirements into technical solutions
-- Focused on implementing **website usability, functionality, and performance improvements**
+- Focused on improving usability, functionality, and performance of the platform
+- Contributed to both implementation and optimization of core website features

+---

+## Note

+This project was developed as a real-world commercial platform and is currently functional at Droplawi (https://droplawi.com/).